StoneStepsInc/fit/README.md

 ## Source

+### Windows

 Current source requires Visual Studio 2019 to build.
 It uses a SQLite Nuget package for database access and a 3rd-party library to compute SHA-256 hashes.

-The latter does not have a package and may be obtained via a batch file included in the project (`get-sha256.bat`).
+SHA-256 does not have a package and may be obtained via a batch file included in the project (`get-sha256.bat`).
 After running this batch file, a directory `src/sha256` will contain the source for the SHA-256 library.

 ### Linux

-Current source will compile on Linux, but very little testing was done to verify the results.
+Current source compiles on Linux, but very little testing was done to verify the results.

-SQLite development package needs to be installed (e.g. `sqlite-devel` on Fedora) and SHA256 source needs to be patched with `sha256.patch`.
+SQLite development package needs to be installed (e.g. `sqlite-devel` on Fedora).

-GCC can build `fit` with a single command shown below.

-    g++ -std=c++17 \
-        fit.cpp file_tree_walker.cpp file_hasher.cpp \
-        print_stream.cpp sqlite.cpp sha256/sha256.c \
-        -lsqlite3 -lpthread -lstdc++fs
-        -o fit

-CLang needs to compile `sha256.c` separately from the C++ source and needs `-lstdc++` specified explicitly in order to link.
+SHA-256 does not have a package and may be obtained via a script included in the project (`get-sha256`).
+After running the script, a directory `src/sha256` will contain the source for the SHA-256 library.

 Linux time stamps will appear as negative values in the SQLite database and it is not clear at this point how they are computed.